Skip to content

 What to Expect

 Teens joining a private offshore charter meet the captain at the dock.
-The mate rigs trolling rods and sets them out once you’re on the Gulf Stream.
+The mate rigs trolling rods and sets them out once you are on the Gulf Stream.
 When a sailfish or mahi strikes, the rod fires up fast.
 The mate will grab the rod and pass it to whoever wants to fight the fish.
 On a private trip, your teen gets priority.

 Sailfish fights run 5 to 20 minutes depending on the fish.
-They jump.often multiple times.and require sustained effort to bring to the boat.
+They jump, often multiple times, and require sustained effort to bring to the boat.
 Most are released at the boat.
 Mahi-mahi are often kept; they go in the fish box and can be filleted at the dock for a meal.

 On drift boats, the crew sets everyone up and calls out instructions when fish are running.
 Teens need to move quickly and follow directions, but the crew is used to working with all skill levels.
 The pace is faster and more chaotic than a private charter.